 Here are some ways for safe, cold-weather entertainment during coronavirus.

 Many are wondering about the safety of hosting outdoor gatherings during the pandemic as the temperature starts to get cold and most of the country moves into freezing months.
-You may have witnessed your neighbors hosting a draft party in his garage.
+You may have witnessed your neighbor hosting a draft party in his garage.
 Or maybe, you’ve even been invited to a friend’s house for a backyard bonfire for a grill or simply just roasting marshmallows with the kids.

 However, how safe are these outdoor get-togethers in this time of pandemic?
 And, is it still worth the freezing cold?